tommasoclini/ergot/crates/ergot-base/README.md

 # `ergot-base`

-*The latest in unsafe network stacks.*

-## Purpose

-Ergot is a network stack that can run on a variety of differently sized devices, from large desktop/server PCs down to very small single core microcontrollers.
+**Ergot is a messaging library that can run on a variety of differently sized devices, from large desktop/server PCs down to very small single core microcontrollers.**

 Ergot allows developers to enjoy a coherent network of devices, regardless of the size of devices, or transport mediums used to connect them.

-It includes type-safe sockets, addressing, and routing.
+It includes **type-safe sockets**, **addressing**, and **routing**.
 In minimal MCU-sized configurations, it requires no allocator, and is `no_std` friendly.
 In larger PC-sized configurations, allocations may be used for performance and convenience.

-Ergot has grown out of the lessons of the `postcard` and `postcard-rpc` projects, and aims to (eventually) supercede `postcard-rpc` in functionality.
-From a networking perspective, it is heavily inspired by [AppleTalk](https://en.wikipedia.org/wiki/AppleTalk), an OSI-model networking stack used on Mac computers in the late 80s and early 90s.
+Ergot has grown out of the lessons of the `postcard` and `postcard-rpc` projects, and aims to (eventually) supercede `postcard-rpc` in functionality, with further inspiration from [AppleTalk](https://en.wikipedia.org/wiki/AppleTalk), an OSI-model protocol stack used on Mac computers in the late 80s and early 90s.

 Ergot is still very early in development.
 Bugs are expected.
 Help is welcome.